lmarte-gen/semiclaw-operations/course/wafer_to_wall_street_course_ouline.md

 ### Unit 1 — Foundations & Ecosystem

-**Semiconductor Focus**: Semiconductor importance, mapping supply chain, industry roles, cyclical nature, business models.
+**Semiconductor Focus**:
+- Importance of semiconductors in modern technology
+- Mapping the semiconductor supply chain
+- Industry players and their roles (IDMs, foundries, fabless companies)
+- Cyclical nature of semiconductors and market trends
+- Basic economics and business models

 **Financial Fluency**: